-Power electrician/mechanical technician pre-placement program for women
+Women’s power electrician/mechanical technician pre-placement program

-This 9-month power electrician/mechanical technician pre-placement program provides women with trades-related experience.
-It is an opportunity to develop the skills required to successfully compete for a position in the power electrician or mechanical technician recruitments.
-Educational upgrading will also be provided for candidates who do not meet the minimum academic requirements.
+This 12-month program provides women with trades-related experience and skills to help successfully compete for a position in the power electrician or mechanical technician apprenticeship programs.
+If you do not meet the minimum academic requirements, educational upgrading is provided.

 - be a high school graduate;

-Applications must include the following information:
+Applications must include the following: